set

 "non-empty" if t else "empty" # "non-empty"

-A set s is equal to t if and only if t is a set containing the same elements, possibly with a different iteration order.
-In particular, a set is not equal to its list of elements.
+Sets may be compared for equality or inequality using == and !=.
+A set s is equal to t if and only if t is a set containing the same elements; iteration order is not significant.
+In particular, a set is not equal to the list of its elements.
+Sets are not ordered with respect to other sets, and an attempt to compare two sets using <, <=, >, >=, or to sort a sequence of sets, will fail.

 The | operation on two sets returns the union of the two sets: a set containing the elements found in either one or both of the original sets.
-The | operation has an augmented assignment version; s |= t adds to s all the elements of t.

 set([1, 2]) | set([3, 2]) # set([1, 2, 3])